JasonMGross/JasonMGross.github.io/README.md

 ### Challenges and Reflections
 &emsp; Because different operating environments are involved, there were trade-offs in the translation.
 For example, the main data display of the Android app used a custom control that displayed each row of data with its own edit and delete buttons.
 This was a good design choice for a small touchscreen app but an unnecessary complexity on a desktop application with mouse functionality.
-I chose a simpler data grid view control in .NET to make working with and displaying data easier in the new application.
+I chose a simpler DataGridView control in .NET to make working with and displaying data easier in the new application.